 St Ann's School is a Catholic Primary School situated within the Archdiocese of Brisbane and is located in Ipswich's eastern suburb of Redbank Plains.
 St Ann's is a co-educational Prep to Year 6 school.
-It opened in 2020 with current enrolments standing at approximately 360 students.
+It opened in 2020 with classes from Prep to Year 3 and current enrolments standing at approximately 110 students.
 Students come from a variety of cultural backgrounds and family dynamics.